AD-Edge/MetaBound/README.md

 Entry for the MetaBoy Gamejam, November 2022.
 Using three.js (3D graphics) + cannon-es.js (Physics) and a few other libraries - to create some 3D javascript for the first time.

-Mostly unfinished, more of a 3D demo than anything else.
+Mostly unfinished, theres a lot of features I didnt get around to adding before the gamejam deadline.
+So its more of a 3D demo than anything else.
 Some of the roughest code I've ever drop-kicked together.
-But learnt a stack!
+But I learnt a whole lot!

 Submission/playable: https://itch.io/jam/metaboy-game-jam/rate/1791623